coder/coder/docs/install/index.md

 ## Debian, Ubuntu

-Get the latest `.deb` package from our
-[GitHub releases](https://github.com/coder/coder/releases/latest) and install it manually or use the following commands to download and install the latest `.deb` package.
+For Debian and Ubuntu, get the latest `.deb` package from our [GitHub releases](https://github.com/coder/coder/releases/latest) and install it manually or use the following commands to download and install the latest `.deb` package.